connery-io/connery-sdk/README.md

 | Multi-platform Plugins         | Compatibility with diverse platforms, ensuring smooth operations regardless of your tech stack.                 |
 | Open-source Plugin Marketplace | Dive into a rich ecosystem of plugins, expand functionalities and customize to your heart's content.            |

-Please note that many features are still in development and will be released in the upcoming versions.
+Please note that Connery is still in early beta, so not all features are available yet.
+This list represents our vision for the future of Connery.
+We're working hard to make it a reality.

 ## 🌳 Ecosystem